d0u9/Linux-Device-Driver/02_getting_start_with_driver_development/01_development_with_qemu.md

 export PATH="$PATH:$INSTALL_DIR"
 ```

-Installation is unnecessary, users can directly use the binary from the build
+Installation is unnecessary; users can directly use the binary from the build
 directory:

 ```